Briton dies in detention in breakaway east Ukraine region | Law-Order

 "Without insulin and proper care, his life would have been in danger anyway," Dominik Byrne told Reuters.
 Britain's Foreign Office and the Red Cross were able to carry out remote welfare checks on Urey by phone while he was in captivity, but nobody beyond his captors had been in physical contact with him since late April, Byrne said.

 There was no evidence Urey had a military background and that there was "no way" he was anywhere near "mercenary activities," as DPR officials allege, he added.
-"They are using this personnel as political pawns in this conflict - which is disgraceful," Byrne said of the Russian-backed separatists.
+"They are really using these personnel as political pawns in this conflict - which is disgraceful" Byrne said of the Russian-backed separatists.

 Two other Britons and a Moroccan man who were captured while fighting for Ukraine have been sentenced to death in the DPR for mercenary activities.
 Two Americans are also being held in the DPR and have not yet been charged.
 Their families say the separatists are trying to secure a prisoner exchange and push the United States into official communications with the Russian proxies, something which could be seen as de facto recognition.

-Urey's family is now calling on the DPR to release his body back to Britain, Byrne said.
+Urey's family are now calling on the DPR to release his body back to Britain, Byrne said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)